DevExpress/web-dashboard-demo/README.md

 </body>
 ```

-3. A script inside the `<head>` section that configures the Web Dashboard control on the client side:
+3. A script inside the `<head>` section.
+The script contains the Web Dashboard control settings.

 ```html
 <head>
     <!-- ...-->